 - Check your IP address.

 - Are you still connected to the VPN?
-If not, then your VPN client is not able to handle the case of Internet drop, and you should contact the VPN service support.
+If not, then your VPN client is not able to handle the case of the Internet drop, and you should contact the VPN service support.

 Kill Switch protection for unexpected disconnects